William-Zhanng/SenseXAMP/README.md

 ```
 After running this command, an `AMPlify.h5` file will be generated in the `datasets/esm_embeddings/all` directory.

+**Tips:** Since our proposed balanced cls(classification) datasets is a subset of imbalanced cls datasets, if you generate embeddings for `ori_datasets/cls_benchmark_imbalanced/` using this script,the generated `cls_benchmark.h5` can be used for experiments of both **balanced cls datasets and imbalanced cls datasets**.

 ## 4. Run SenseXAMP
 In this project, the model, datasets, and hyperparameters are all setted in `config.py`.
 Therefore, before running `run.py`, please ensure that the corresponding `config.py` is correctly configured.